Thomas Wieser

 Thomas Wieser (born 1954) is an American-Austrian economist working for the European Union.
 He was the president of Economic and Financial Committee (EFC) of the EU as well as the president of the Eurogroup Working Group (EWG), both advisory bodies of the Eurogroup, until February 2018.

 Political career

 Between 2005 and 2009, Wieser chaired the OECD Committee on Financial Markets.
 Wieser became Vice-President of Economic and Financial Committee of the European Union (EFC) in November 2005.
 He went on to serve his first term as the president of the committee from March 2009 to March 2011.

 Prior to October 2011, Wieser was Director General for Economic Policy and Financial Markets in the Ministry of Finance, Austria.
 In October 2011, Wieser became the full time president of the Eurogroup Working Group (EWG), an advisory body to the Eurogroup.
 In January 2012, Wieser started his second term as the president of the EFC of the European Union, he retain presidency of the EWG.

-Explaining his negotiating role Wieaser has stated:
+Explaining his negotiating role Wieser has stated: